KTH-RPL/DeFlow/README.md

 [poster comming soon]
 [video coming soon]

-2024/07/07 13:45: I'm working on updating code here now. **Not fully ready yet** until Jul'15.
+2024/07/09 16:34: I'm working on updating code here now. **Not fully ready yet** until Jul'15.

 Pre-trained weights for models are available in [Zenodo](https://zenodo.org/records/12632962) link.
 Check usage in [2.
 Evaluation](#2-evaluation) or [3.
 Visualization](#3-visualization).

 Task: __Self-Supervised__ Scene Flow Estimation in Autonomous Driving.
+No human-label needed.
+Real-time inference (15-20Hz in RTX3090).

-We directly follow our previous work [code structure](https://github.com/KTH-RPL/DeFlow), so you may want to start from the easier one with supervised learning first: Try our [DeFlow](https://github.com/KTH-RPL/DeFlow).
+We directly follow our previous work [code structure](https://github.com/KTH-RPL/DeFlow), so you may want to start from the easier one with supervised learning first: Try [DeFlow](https://github.com/KTH-RPL/DeFlow).
 Then you will find this is simple to you (things about how to train under self-supervised).
 Here are **Scripts** quick view in this repo:

 - `dataprocess/extract_*.py` : pre-process data before training to speed up the whole training time.
   [Dataset we included now: Argoverse 2 and Waymo.  more on the way: Nuscenes, custom data.]